Sanjanadas45/sales-roleplay-voice-bot/README.md

     node server.js

 5. **Access the App:**
-    Open Chrome or Edge and navigate to http://localhost:3000.
+    Open Chrome or Edge and navigate to sales-roleplay-voice-bot.vercel.app.